readwritetools/rwt-storyboard/readme.md

 <table>
 	<tr><th>Abstract</th></tr>
-	<tr><td>The <span class=product>rwt-storyboard</span> web component displays a sequence of panels that tell a story.
+	<tr><td>The <span class=product>rwt-storyboard</span> DOM component displays a sequence of panels that tell a story.
 Transitions from one panel to the next can slide-in or fade-in to dramatic effect.
 The content of each panel is provided by an HTML template, and the sequencing speed can be controlled by CSS variables.</td></tr>
 </table>

 ### Motivation

-The <span>rwt-storyboard</span> web component is intended for use on web pages where the author wants to grab the reader's attention and funnel them towards a particular action.
+The <span>rwt-storyboard</span> DOM component is intended for use on web pages where the author wants to grab the reader's attention and funnel them towards a particular action.